Vibration and Minimum Hose Length Requirements

 If vibration is present it is especially important to follow Assembly Installation Handling Precautions which include making sure that the hose bend and the main direction of movement lie in one plain and avoiding dangerous torsions.

-It is important to calculate proper length of the assembly, keeping in mind that there are some requirements as to the minimum live length of the assembly used in the application involving vibration.
+It is important to calculate proper length of the assembly, keeping in mind that there are some requirements as to the minimum live length of the assembly used in an application involving vibration.
 While minimums will vary based on the type and intensity of vibration experiences, suggestions are found in the table below.

 |Nominal ID||Minimum Live Length